top of page

 Do I need a Party Wall Agreement?

-You will need a party wall agreement with your neighbour(s) / adjoining building owner(s) IF you intend to do notifiable works to one of the following structures;
+You will need a Party Wall Agreement with your neighbour(s) / adjoining building owner(s) IF you intend to do notifiable works to one of the following structures;

 • A Party Wall